dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

     handicapped claw game
   - a bulletproof limo with tinted windows, SCIF certified, secure VOIP and a convoy

+# (Implications of (your perspective on) Social Physics, Networks and Information Dynamics)

+- possibly remove
+- why attempting to quantify information structure/dynamics/diffusion, along with sociophysical models and game theory leads to deep philosophical conclusions about the significance/nature of information.
+  - if you don't understand what i'm writing about, then it's easy to assume that a worldview based on a subjective-but-passionate understanding of some ideology (i.e. humanism or marxism) is sufficient for dictating or restraining policy.
+  - if you don't understand this content (and it isn't easy) then you don't actually understand enough about life, society and, in particular, human behavior to predict how policy will affect people.
+    - if your a passionate humanist and your goal is to help people, wouldn't it be useful to understand people, group dynamics, game theory to inform your political views?
+    - if it's important to you to actually achieve the lofty goals and ideals that drive your passion, then you absolutely have to understand this subject, otherwise you are forever at a disadvantage, unware that you are a piece in someone else's game, a leaf blowing about in a windstorm.
+- you might be a well-reasoned person living in a land of milk and honey who wishes for only the alleviation of human suffering, but the world is not full of sunshine and rainbows. life is a game and there are many players.
+  - if your values and ideals are worth hard work and sacrifice to attain, then you have to understand how the other players in this game will react to you.

 original content:
 ===============